PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 In various conversations and posted drafts over the last five years in DPRIVE, DNSOP, and DELEG, a potential desire to publish other kinds of data parent-side has been identified.
 Some drafts simply proposed a new type, assuming that authoritative DNS servers and registry operations would eventually follow along; other drafts have tried to shoehorn new kinds of data into the DS record.
 If, when DS was defined, or at any time since then, a range of RRtype numbers would have been specified to have the same behaviour as DS, those drafts, and the experiments that need to go with figuring out the exact definition of a protocol, would have been much more feasible.
-This document requests that IANA allocate such a range.
+This document requests that IANA reserve such a range.

 # Document work